OpenExonaut/OpenExonaut/README.md

 [//]: # (OpenATBP docs/screenshot2.png was here)

 ## Status
 Currently, games can be played and rewards earned and spent.
-Position extrapolation and achievements still need to be worked on.
+Achievements and events still need to be worked on.

 ## Server Architecture
 Originally, Project Exonaut required several server-side components in order to to function: